-As one of the best known celebrity chefs Australia has ever produced, Matt Moran has grown out to be the love of Sydney citizens who give a high regard to Moran’s restaurant which was awarded best new restaurant in Sydney in 1995, and continues to serve delights to the customers visiting.
+As one of the best-known celebrity chefs Australia has ever produced, Matt Moran has grown out to be the love of Sydney citizens who give a high regard to Moran’s restaurant which was awarded best new restaurant in Sydney in 1995 and continues to serve delights to the customers visiting.

-Even though the numbers speak sufficiently, Matt Moran himself does not, and is quite reserved but is very focused about his personal and family life.
+Even though the numbers speak sufficiently, Matt Moran himself does not, and is quite reserved but is very focused on his personal and family life.
 On your next trip to Harris Farm, try to base your selections on a few specialties by this brilliant cook and you will end up producing a masterpiece.